-Bouygues also requires our supply chain to comply with the terms of our Corporate Social Responsibility Charter for Suppliers and Subcontractors.
-By adopting this Charter, our supply chain undertakes to act in accordance with and implement all the principles it contains and to ensure that its own suppliers do likewise.
+Bouygues also requires its supply chain to comply with the terms of the Bouygues Corporate Social Responsibility Charter for Suppliers and Subcontractors.
+By adopting this Charter, the supply chain undertakes to act in accordance with and implement all the principles it contains and to ensure that its own suppliers do likewise.